TLanetteRose/SunnysideAgencyLandingPageTLP/codenotes.md

 - Start: 3.26pm EST

+* End: 8:30pm EST

 Happy Sunday!
 I took time off to work on my portfolio.
 I'm going to start over because it's been so long.
 I want to time how long it will take to complete this site.

+### 12/27/2021

+Happy Monday!
+Learned something new today using calc().
+I used it to set the measurement for left.
+I took 100%, subtracted 85%, then divided by 2 for each side.
+That places the element in the center.
+I was trying to use margin: auto, and padding, but had no luck.
+This worked well.
+Also learned that using gap with flexbox is still a work in progress.
+Used margin and padding.